oasis-tcs/ubl-2.3-artefacts/README.md

 ## 8. Offline use for production purposes by project editors

-The use of GitHub Actions is suitable for development but not for creating the final distribution.
-This needs to be performed offline so that the target directory of the artefacts and the target directory of the hub document are the same directory.
-This triggers the hub document creation also to perform integrity checks regarding missing artefact files referenced from the hub document XML.
+The use of GitHub Actions is suitable for development and also as a first step for creating the final distribution.
+See the hub documentation [readme](https://github.com/oasis-tcs/ubl-2.3-hub#readme) regarding the steps to take after completing the GitHub action for the artefacts.
+Hub document creation performs integrity checks regarding missing artefact files referenced from the hub document XML.

 This artefacts-production process is performed first, followed by the hub-production process.